Digital Nomad Life Lessons from my Travel Destinations

 The best accommodation can be far from the city center

 As tourists, we always try to find accommodation in the city center.
 It makes sense if you stay in a place for a few days, but if you stay for an extended period, it doesn’t.
 Centrist locations offer less authentic experiences, while also being more expensive.
 In Barcelona, I found an awesome hostel in the mountains, far away from the city, but still well connected with public transport.
-Usually if you pick a place far from the city center, towards the outskirts, or even out of the city, you will also receive opportunities to see much more nature, or experience rural life in the country.
+Usually if you pick a place far from the city center, towards the outskirts, or even out of the city, you will also receive opportunities to see much more nature, or experience rural life within a short distance of the city center.
+Avoid the center.

 Each travel location can offer you an opportunity to engage in a new activity, or learn a new skill.
 In Barcelona, I took advantage of the swimming pool they had in the hostel where I stayed, to start with the habit of swimming wherever I go to.
 This has become a life changing habit which I enjoy a lot, and only started because of an opportunity that arrived naturally.
-I try to keep up with this habit of identifying new opportunities for activities since then, like doing Salsa lessons in Colombia, Muay Thai boxing course in Chiang Mai and learning Russian in Belarus.
+Since then, I always try to find that one special swimming pool wherever I go.

 The bigger and more touristic the city is, the less I will like it